HyperEmbed: Tradeoffs Between Resources and Performance in NLP Tasks with Hyperdimensional Computing enabled Embedding of n-gram Statistics: Discussion and conclusions

 \section{Discussion and conclusions}

-The first observation is that the results on the 20NewsGroups dataset are not the state-of-the-art, which is currently $0.92$ $F_1$ score achieved with the BERT model as reported in~\citep{20NewsBERT}.
+The first observation is that the results on the 20NewsGroups dataset are not the state-of-the-art, which is currently $0.92$ $F_1$ score achieved with the BERT model as reported in~\cite{20NewsBERT}.
 Nevertheless, it is important to keep in mind that the main goal of the experiments with the 20NewsGroups dataset has been to demonstrate that $n$-gram statistics embedded into HD vectors allows getting the tradeoff even for a large text corpus.
 We even observed that for large datasets the usage of HD vectors is likely to provide the best gains in terms of resource-efficiency.
 Moreover, the gains on the small datasets were also noteworthy (several times).
 Thus, based on these observations we conclude that HyperEmbed would be a very useful feature in the standard ML libraries.
-A more general conclusion is that it is worth revisiting results in the area of random projection~\citep{RPRachkovskij} as they are likely to allow achieving performance/resources tradeoff in a range of NLP scenarios (see, e.g.,~\citet{RandEmbed18} for one such example).
+It is also worth noting that an additional improvement for the inference step could be achieved when using binarized classifiers (see, e.g.,~\cite{shridhar2020end}).
+A more general conclusion is that it is worth revisiting results in the area of random projection~\cite{RPRachkovskij} as they are likely to allow achieving performance/resources tradeoff in a range of NLP scenarios (see, e.g.,~\cite{RandEmbed18} for one such example).

 It was stated in Section~\ref{sec:classifiers} the speed-ups reported above did not include the time for forming HD vectors.
 The main reason for that is that our Python-based implementation of the method was quite inefficient, especially the cyclic shifts implemented with numpy.roll.
 At the same time, as it could be seen from the formulation of the embedding method in Section~\ref{sec:HD:embed} its complexity is linear and depends on $n$ as well as on the length of the sample text, thus, fast implementation is doable.
-We made the proof-of-concept implementation in Matlab, which is much faster.
-For example, for the AskUbuntu dataset forming $512$-dimensional HD vectors of the train split (the same machine) took about $7.5$\,\% of the MLP training time, which is a positive result.
+We made the proof-of-concept in Matlab, which is much faster.
+For example, for AskUbuntu forming $512$-dimensional HD vectors of the train split (the same machine) took $7.5$\,\% of the MLP training time, which is a positive result.

 Despite the demonstrated tradeoffs between the $F_1$ score and the computational resources, it is extremely hard to have an objective function, which would tell us when the compromise is acceptable and when it is not.
 In our opinion, a general solution would be to define a utility function, which would be able to assign a certain cost to both a unit of performance (e.g., $0.01$ increase in $F_1$ score) and a unit of computation (e.g., $10$ \% decrease in the inference time).
 The use of the utility function would allow deciding whether an alternative solution, which is, e.g., faster but less accurate, is better or not than the existing one.
 However, the main challenge here would be to define such a utility function since it would have to be defined for each particular application.
 Moreover, defining such functions even for the considered classification problems is out of the scope of this study.
 Nevertheless, we believe that it is the way forward to get an objective comparison criterion.